-SUS 05 - Sustainability reports
+SUS 07 - Sustainability reports

-• In coordination with the Host City, prepare and publicly report on progress towards delivering the sustainability strategy and plans by means of at least two sustainability reports prior to the Games and one post-Games sustainability report.
-Each of these shall conform to the Global Reporting Initiative Guidelines (G4) including the Event Organisers Sector Disclosures.
+In coordination with the Host City and relevant Host Country Authorities, prepare and publicly report on progress towards delivering the sustainability strategy and sustainability implementation plans by means of at least two sustainability reports prior to the Olympic Games and one postGames sustainability report.
+Each of these shall conform to internationally recognised reporting standards for sustainability.